blippar/blippar-ar-sdk/faq.md

 # Analytics

-## We need to collect analytics from ourcustom application.
+## We need to collect analytics from our custom application.
 What options does Blippar offer?

 The Blippar SDK collects a number of analytics relating to detection, blipp launching, dwell times and user actions.

-Some of this data can be accessed through the hub.
-Currently hub does not separate the source applications the data comes from, so if the client is interested to see the data from each app on each platform separated, a separate blipp copy should be created for each target and published so that only that target can access these blipps.

-Please [contact us](https://www.blippar.com/contact-us#contact_form) to enquire about getting more detailed and tailored analytics reports.
+On Blippar Hub, you can view and customise Data Dashboard for each campaign.
+However, in the case when one campaign was published through several apps, currently we do not separate the source applications the data comes from.
+You can create and publish a separate blipp copy for each app to track app-specific data.

 ---